“The Robo-Raconteur” – a StoryAlity Theory Artificial-Writer computer-program

 (synonyms): storyteller, teller of tales, spinner of yarns, narrator, relater, [story-]recounter.

-A 4 minute demo: (you just download the Excel file, run it, and press F9 a few times – and click the 7 tabs along the bottom of the Excel worksheet… Easy!)
+A 4 minute demo: (you just download the Excel file, run it, and press F9 (or, CTRL-R, for `regenerate’) a few times – and, click the 7 tabs along the bottom of the Excel worksheet and do the same… Easy-peasy!)

 A 40-page article, explaining what it is, and how it works, is online, here.